 - Required

-- o Organization Information
+- Organization Information

 - Nominee Contact Information

 - Key Personnel

 - o Program Title

 - o FFAR Research Priority Area

 - Key topics or areas of research to be covered in the nominee's program (50word limit)

 - o Program Duration

 - o Geographic location where the proposed research will be conducted

 - Public Abstract (500-word limit)

 - Stakeholder groups to be served by this program (500-word limit)

 - Research Program Description (2,000-word limit) The description of the scientific plan should be written at a level appropriate for reviewers who are broadly knowledgeable but may not be directly involved in the proposed area of research.
 The application should focus on the overarching goals of the research program and address the Review Criteria.
 It is not necessary to provide the proposed research as a series of specific aims.
 Do not provide a detailed experimental plan.
 Preliminary data are allowed but not required.
 This section should include the following:

-- Program description: Describe the scientific challenge or opportunity that you propose to address, its importance, and how anticipated outreach and outcomes would have a major impact on a broad area of research relevant to the FFAR Research Priority Area and how it will impact U.S. Agriculture.
+- Program description: Describe the scientific challenge or opportunity that you propose to address, its importance, and how anticipated outreach and outcomes would have a major impact on a broad area of research relevant to the FFAR Research Priority Area and how it will create deliverables which impact U.S. Agriculture.
 Provide the scientific context by summarizing the current landscape of the field and how your research, if successful, would extend substantially beyond current boundaries.
 Describe the overall approach to be taken.
 A detailed experimental plan and extensive preliminary data are not required, but the applicant will need to clearly provide a description of the program being proposed.
 Applicants must also address how the research will be performed in a robust and rigorous manner, including addressing risks and challenges.
-If not providing a detailed experimental plan or extensive preliminary data, state prominently that this is done in compliance with the RFA.
+If not providing a detailed experimental plan or extensive preliminary data, state

+- prominently that this is done in compliance with the RFA.
 (1,000-word limit)

 - Innovation and Feasibility: State clearly and concisely what makes your project exceptionally innovative in the context of the current state-of-the-art of the field.
 Describe how this research has not been done elsewhere or how it accelerates a current research challenge or addresses it in a new or innovative manner.
-Since the approaches may

-- be highly innovative, and hence risky, what will you do if these approaches are not successful?
+If applicable, describe how the proposed research will move the technology, tool, practice or approach under study from its current status further along the commercialization pipeline.
+Since the approaches may be highly innovative, and hence risky, what will you do if these approaches are not successful?
 (500-word limit)

 - Investigator qualifications: Provide evidence to support your claim of innovativeness and creativity in your prior research.
 For example, what personal qualities and experiences demonstrate your inclination to question paradigms and work with intellectual uncertainties, develop unique collaborations, integrate diverse sources of information, or develop novel approaches when new challenges or opportunities arise?
 (500-word limit)

 - Suitability for the New Innovator Award program: Why is the planned program fundamental to building your research career?
 (500-word limit)

 - o Data Management and Dissemination Plan (500-word limit)

 - o Facilities, Equipment and other Resources (500-word limit)

 - Proposed Budget

-- o Budget Justification
+- Budget Justification

 - Optional Match Information

 - o Organizational Assurances for any type of research involving:

 - Human subjects

 - Vertebrate animals

 - Recombinant DNA

 - National Security implications

 - Hazardous materials

 - Human fetal tissue

 - NEPA review

-- Attachments

-- Required Attachments

-- Budget Form

-- Current and Pending Support

-- References Cited

-- PI and Key Personnel Biosketches: Five-page limit per individual listed as PI or key personnel in the program (see Biosketch Guidelines).

-- Optional attachments to support Research Program description This section should not be used to circumvent the page limit for the Research Program Description Section.

-- Matching Funds Contribution Letters

-- Additional Key Personnel

-- Graphics, Figures, Equations, and Tables The textbox for the Research Program Description does not support equations, tables, graphics, and figures.
-Applicants may upload a PDF document with graphics, figures, tables, or a list of equations to support the research program description (5-page limit).

-- Letters of Support Applicants may provide letters of institutional,